adhirajb1109/blogfolio/src/pages/index.md

 ---

 I'm super thrilled to connect with new friends, collaborators, and perhaps even future co-founders!
-You can usually find me hanging out on [Twitter](https://tiwtter.com/adhirajb1109/) and [Discord](https://discord.com/users/876685465183473675/), so don't hesitate to slide into my DMs for a chat.
+You can usually find me hanging out on [X](https://x.com/adhirajb1109/) and [Discord](https://discord.com/users/876685465183473675/), so don't hesitate to slide into my DMs for a chat.
 Just say Hi!

-Oh, and if you prefer the good old-fashioned email route, you can reach me at [hey@adhiraj.xyz](mailto:hey@adhiraj.xyz).
+Oh, and if you prefer the good old-fashioned email route, you can reach me at [hey@adhiraj.space](mailto:hey@adhiraj.space).
 I would absolutely love to engage in in-depth conversations on all things geeky with you.